hyperledger/fabric/docs/source/install.md

 ## Notes

-### Windows considerations

-The recommended directory on Windows is `%USERPROFILE%\go\src\github.com\<your_github_userid>`.
-If using another directory, please consult the Docker documentation for [file sharing](https://docs.docker.com/docker-for-windows/#file-sharing) and the [GOPATH environment](https://golang.org/doc/gopath_code.html#GOPATH) documentation.

 ### Other considerations

 * Setting GOPATH is not required when using Go modules in your projects, or when using the recommended directory.
-If you would like to use a different location for fabric-samples, you may set GOPATH to point to your specific go workspace.
+If you would like to use a different location for fabric-samples, you may set GOPATH to point to your specific Go workspace.
 For example on macOS:

   ```shell
   $ export GOPATH:$Home/<user-defined-workspace>/go